HenryHXYao/-CarND-P4/writeup_report.md

 * **Solution Design Approach**

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
+The overall strategy for deriving a model architecture was to ...My first step was to use a convolution neural network model similar to the ...
+I thought this model might be appropriate because ...In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I modified the model so that ...Then I ...

-Then I ...

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 * **Final Model Architecture**

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes:
+The final model architecture (model.py lines 44-57) consisted of a convolution neural network with the following layers and layer sizes:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|